voidmous/PUF/README.md

 Path=C:\Windows\system32\cmd.exe
 ```
 As you can see, section name is set to hotkey name, each section has two keys
 `Name` (Program window title substring for window searching) and `Path` (Absolute path of executable file).
-Most importanly, do write the correct shortcut key name.
+Most importanly, do write the correct shortcut key name, see [Send key list](http://www.autoitscript.com/autoit3/docs/appendix/SendKeys.htm) for more information.

 ### Compilation